| Title: | Very Large Numbers in R |

 replacement value |

-Always returns an object of the same class as x
+Always returns an object of the same class as x.

-is a numeric vector and y
+If x is a numeric vector and y a brob, one might expect

-being a brob.
+typing x[1] <- y to result in x being a brob.
 This is

 impossible, according to John Chambers.